Now you can.

 If you have no PayPal account, just click on the Continue link at the bottom left of the PayPal page, above the bank card logos.

-If you don't receive the download link by e-mail once your donation has been committed, please click here to get a direct link.
+If you don't receive the download link by e-mail, please click here to get a direct link.

-If there was the slightest problem just e-mail me and provide your name, and the date and amount of your contribution.
+If there was the slightest problem just e-mail me and provide your name, and the date of your contribution.
 I will help you solve it right away.

 The following samples provided with this build environment are available for free (all of them include fully commented source code & Makefile):